The following are BEST PRACTICES recommended to clubs and are NOT legally required.

 - Choosing Coaches who have been trained within the National Coach Certification Program have had Ethics Training.

-- Clubs may also elect to have coaches take additional Respect Training such as Respect in Sport, or abuse prevention training such as Commit to Kids.
+- Clubs may also elect to have coaches take additional Safe Sport Training.
+Examples of training may include:

 - Training should also include reviewing the Curling Centre’s Safe Sport Policies – at minimum